-Henrique provided a shorthanded goal and an assist in Sunday's win over the Canucks.
+Henrique tallied a goal and an assist in Tuesday's 2-1 win over the Oilers.

 To instantly reveal our fantasy analysis of every player – including Adam Henrique – simply subscribe now.

 |2015-16 Proj||25||NHL||NJ||76||Subscribe now to see our 2015-16 projections for Adam Henrique|

 Age is determined on October 1st of each season.No Yes

 Adam Henrique: Past News Updates ( ▲ View most recent update )

 RotoWire's Preseason Outlooks

 One of the few offensive players with upside on New Jersey’s roster, Henrique played with a mish-mash of linemates last season and suffered from the same inconsistent offensive production that characterized the Devils as a whole.
 That said, there were several flashes of scoring from the former Windsor Spitfire, including a six-game stretch immediately following the Olympic break which saw him tally nine of his team-leading 25 goals.
 Henrique has been the anchor on New Jersey’s offense as a center with a penchant for being in the right place.
 He should challenge 30 goals this season if the Devils can find an offensive identity with their plethora of aging veteran forwards to complement Henrique.